 The Implication and Consequences of Believing in the Irish Blessings

 The world is a wide place where you get to come across a dissimilar diversity of people.
 Traditions and beliefs can differ according to cultures.
 However, religions play a great role as well.
 Believing in God can, sometimes, depend on where you come from.
-There is more than one religion and they all come with their own beliefs, rituals, and blessings.
+There is more than one religion, and they all come with their own beliefs, rituals, and blessings.
 Ireland is a fascinating land that has its own heritage and rituals.
 Even though the majority of its population is Christians, there are other religions in the country.
 However, Christianity is a significant religion in the Irish culture.
-It plays role in shaping its traditions, customs, and superstitions.
+It plays a role in shaping its traditions, customs, and superstitions.
 That gets us to the fact that there are Irish blessings.
-Blessings are available in all religions; however, there are one specified for Christians and Irish Christians in particular.
+Blessings are available in all religions; however, there is one specified for Christians and Irish Christians in particular.

 THE ARRIVAL OF CHRISTIANITY IN IRELAND

-Religions do not widely differ from one country another.
+Religions do not widely differ from one country to another.
 One religion is supposed to be the same one all over the world.
 However, that does not change the fact that cultural beliefs may interfere.
 The interference of traditions with religions may result in a brand new superstition.
-Besides, superstitions always have roots of existence; they are usually cultural or religious.
+Besides, superstitions always have roots in existence; they are usually cultural or religious.
 In most cases, it is even a combination of both.
 Going back to the main point; differences may occur in religions according to cultures.
 For example, Christians in Ireland practice what is called the Irish Wake.
 They also believe in the Fairy Trees to bring people opulence and lavishness.

 Long before the arrival of Saint Patrick, Ireland was a country full of pagans.
 People used to believe in the gods and goddesses featured in the Irish mythology.
 However, when Christianity got beyond the borders of Ireland, things changed.
 People who converted to Christianity knew they shouldn’t believe in gods that were excluded from that religion.
 Just then, Ireland became a different place.
 There were different approaches to the newly arrived religion, but the major principles were all the same.
 That was when the Irish blessings started to be a thing.
 Blessings became very prominent in people’s lives.
 It was part of the religion they believed in as well as part of their lives.